Self-Care for Mental Health: A Complete How-to Guide

 That’s why you must find a balance between working hard and resting.

 Your daily grind can lead to stress.
-For many of us, stress is always ON, becoming a chronic, silent enemy that triggers worse ailments such as anxiety, depression, and yes, insomnia.
+For many of us, the stress alarm is always ON, becoming a chronic, silent enemy that triggers worse ailments such as anxiety, depression, and yes, insomnia.

 Stress and its aftermath conditions hit the brain hard, making it lose some of its amazing capabilities and even shrink.